 Since 1802, the U.S. Military Academy at West Point, in upstate New York, has played a significant role in the instruction of some of the nation's finest military leaders.
-With the large numbers of men and women entering West Point, the addition of a new cadet barracks was crucial.
-The new cadet barracks are named after Benjamin Davis Jr., a former Tuskegee Airman named the first African American general officer in the U.S. Air Force.
+With the large numbers of men and women entering West Point, the addition of a new barracks was crucial.
+The new cadet barracks are named after Benjamin Davis Jr. a former Tuskegee Airman named the first African-American general officer in the U.S. Air Force.

-When constructing the new barracks, it was important to West Point to match the existing feel and color of the 200 year old campuses gothic revival architecture as well as use as a product that will last another 200 years, making granite a natural choice.
-The architect visited the manufacturer facilities and local Charcoal Black® quarry to help envision the project and solidify the relationship.
-Nearly 200,000 square feet of beautiful, custom-cut and hand-crafted NSC 373 certified Charcoal Black® and Mesabi Black® granite pieces were used for the exterior, site wall, stair treads, coping, sills, and paving of West Point's newest cadet barracks.
+When constructing the new barracks, it was important to West Point to match the existing feel and color of the 200 year old campuses gothic revival architecture as well as use a product that will last another 200 years, making granite a natural choice.
+The architect visited the manufacturer facilities and local Charcoal Black quarry to help envision the project and solidify the relationship.
+Nearly 200,000 square feet of beautiful, custom-cut and hand-crafted NSC 373 certified Charcoal Black and Mesabi Black granite pieces were used for the exterior, site wall, stair treads, coping, sills, and paving of West Point's newest cadet barracks.

-The barracks were dedicated on May 1st, 2017 and will be occupied beginning fall 2017.
-The manufacturer was able to provide the colors, quality, coordination, and schedule needed for the project.
+The barracks were dedicated on May 1st, 2017 and occupation started in fall of 2017.
+The manufacturer was able to provide the colors, quality, coordination and schedule needed for the project.